tomato23d/introduce_readme_file/README_new.md

 # Application Title

-Gardener Calendar.
+G.

 ## Application Description

-Currently the application provides providing gardening planing.
+Currently the application provides G.

 ## Installation

-The application is (intended to be) available via url.
+The application is (intended to be) available G.

 ## Usage

-The application is intended for to build green spirits around us.
+The application is intended for G.

 ## License
-githublicence
+GitHubPublicLicence

 ## Future
-add the search for plants libraries
+G

 ## How to contribute
-contribute
+g

 ## Test program
-if confirmed yes
+Consider if the test program is prepared true